Skip to content ↓

 In this section...

-Year 3 & 4 - Cherry, Poplar and Sycamore classes
+Year 3 & 4 - Cherry and Poplar classes

 Dear Parents and Children,

-Welcome to Terms 5 and 6 at Borough Green Primary School.
+Welcome to Terms 3 and 4 at Borough Green Primary School

-We are so excited to share our Term 5 and 6 plans with you.
+We are so excited to share our Term 3 and 4 plans with you.
+We are looking forward to what is going to be another exciting term.

 Reading at home